lammps/lammps/doc/src/python.rst

 how triple quotes can be used as part of input script syntax.

 The *exists* keyword takes no argument.
-It means that Python code containing the required Python function defined by the *func* setting, is assumed to have been previously loaded by another python command.
+It means that Python code containing the required Python function with the given name has already been executed, for example by a *python source* command or in the same file that was used previously with the *file* keyword.

-Note that the Python code that is loaded and run must contain a function with the specified *func* name.
+Note that the Python code that is loaded and run must contain a function with the specified function name.
 To operate properly when later invoked, the function code must match the *input* and *return* and *format* keywords specified by the python command.
 Otherwise Python will generate an error.

 ----------